10. S3 classes

 ## 4 virginica Petal.Length 5.552

-The functional syntax is very reader-centric.
+The functional syntax is very reader-centric (by the way, self-explanatory variable names and rich comments are priceless).
 We compute the mean in groups defined by Species in a subset of the iris data frame.
 All verbs appear on the left side of the expression, with the final (the most important?) operation being listed first.

 Nonetheless, when implementing more complex data processing pipelines, programmers think in different categories: “first, we need to do this, then we need to do that, and afterwards…”.
 When they write their ideas down, they have to press Home and End or arrow keys a few times to move the caret to the right places: